realA10001986/Time-Circuits-Display/README.md

 #### Software setup

 In order to use the Speedometer display, select the correct model/display type in the Config Portal.
-This is "CircuitSetup" for the CircuitSetup speedo.
+This is, surprisingly, "CircuitSetup" for the CircuitSetup speedo.

 ## GPS receiver